American Community Survey (ACS) Questions and Answers

 groups in areas with populations of 65,000 or more.
 (Prior to 2005, the estimates were produced for areas with

-estimates for smaller geographic areas, including census tracts and block groups.
+smaller geographic areas, including census tracts and block groups.

 What estimates are produced from the ACS?

 Topics covered by the ACS are virtually the same as those covered by the census long-form sample data.
 Estimates are